aryankhatana01/Facial-Emotion-Recognition/README.md

 Link of the Dataset:- [Click Here](https://www.kaggle.com/ashishpatel26/facial-expression-recognitionferchallenge)

 I trained this model for just 5-7 minutes on a basic architecture and got an accuracy of 65%.
-You can improve this model a lot by trying:
+This model can be improved by trying the following:
 - Data Augmentation
 - Learning Rate Scheduling
 - Earlystopping